 B.A.
 Arts Education, UVM ('19) US Archery Instructor, CPR, RTE

-In addition to the sport of stick ’em with the pointy end Elk participates in recreating medieval manuscript pages illuminated with gold and calligraphy, traditional longbow archery, as well as garment and improvised armor creation.
-Elk regularly teaches the ancient art of European calligraphy (specifically French) in public schools, art studios, and summer camps.
-Archery is another skill they teach to anyone with a desire to learn.
-Elk’s experience teaching archery at an overnight Girl Scout camp in the Adirondacks married their love of archery with their love of nature, camping, and outdoor living, inspiring them to pursue nature education.
+In addition to the sport of stick ’em with the pointy end Elk participates in recreating medieval manuscript pages illuminated with gold and calligraphy, as well as traditional longbow archery, which is another skill they love to teach to anyone willing to learn.
+Just after graduating UVM, Elk taught archery at an overnight Girl Scout camp in the Adirondacks, which married their love of archery with their love of nature, camping, and outdoor living, inspiring them to pursue nature education.